Canary Islands: Ancient and pre-Hispanic times

-The social structure of indigenous Canarians encompassed 'a system of matrilineal descent in most of the islands, in which inheritance was passed on via the female line.
-Social status and wealth were hereditary and determined the individual's position in the social pyramid, which consisted of the king, the relatives of the king, the lower nobility, villeins, plebeians, and finally executioners, butchers, embalmers, and prisoners'.
+The social structure of indigenous Canarians encompassed "a system of matrilineal descent in most of the islands, in which inheritance was passed on via the female line.
+Social status and wealth were hereditary and determined the individual's position in the social pyramid, which consisted of the king, the relatives of the king, the lower nobility, villeins, plebeians, and finally executioners, butchers, embalmers, and prisoners".
 Their religion was animist, centring on the sun and moon, as well as natural features such as mountains.

 Exploration

 The islands may have been visited by the Phoenicians, the Greeks, and the Carthaginians.
 King Juba II, Caesar Augustus's Numidian protégé, is credited with discovering the islands for the Western world.
 According to Pliny the Elder, Juba found the islands uninhabited, but found "a small temple of stone" and "some traces of buildings".
 Juba dispatched a naval contingent to re-open the dye production facility at Mogador in what is now western Morocco in the early first century AD.
 That same naval force was subsequently sent on an exploration of the Canary Islands, using Mogador as their mission base.

 The names given by Romans to the individual islands were Ninguaria or Nivaria (Tenerife), Canaria (Gran Canaria), Pluvialia or Invale (Lanzarote), Ombrion (La Palma), Planasia (Fuerteventura), Iunonia or Junonia (El Hierro) and Capraria (La Gomera).

-From the 14th century onward, numerous visits were made by sailors from Majorca, Portugal and Genoa.
+From the 14th century onward, numerous visits were made by sailors from Mallorca, Portugal, and Genoa.
 Lancelotto Malocello settled on Lanzarote in 1312.
-The Majorcans established a mission with a bishop in the islands that lasted from 1350 to 1400.
+The Mallorcans established a mission with a bishop in the islands that lasted from 1350 to 1400.

 Castilian conquest

 In 1402, the Castilian colonisation of the islands began with the expedition of the French explorers Jean de Béthencourt and Gadifer de la Salle, nobles and vassals of Henry III of Castile, to Lanzarote.
 From there, they went on to conquer Fuerteventura (1405) and El Hierro.
-These invasions were 'brutal cultural and military clashes between the indigenous population and the Castilians' lasting over a century due to formidable resistance by indigenous Canarians.
-Professor Mohamed Adhikari has defined the conquest of the islands as a genocide of the Guanches.
+These invasions were "brutal cultural and military clashes between the indigenous population and the Castilians" lasting over a century due to formidable resistance by indigenous Canarians.
+A professor of history has branded the conquest of the islands as a genocide of the Guanches.

 Béthencourt received the title King of the Canary Islands, but still recognised King Henry III as his overlord.
 It was not a simple military enterprise, given the aboriginal resistance on some islands.
-Neither was it politically, since the particular interests of the nobility (determined to strengthen their economic and political power through the acquisition of the islands) conflicted with those of the states, particularly Castile, which were in the midst of territorial expansion and in a process of strengthening of the Crown against the nobility.
+Neither was it politically, since the particular interests of the nobility (determined to strengthen their economic and political power through the acquisition of the islands) conflicted with those of the states, particularly Castile, which were in the midst of territorial expansion and in a process of strengthening of the crown against the nobility.

 Historians distinguish two periods in the conquest of the Canary Islands: